MalDev Myths

 • Manual reverse engineering of the functionality of your malware

 I focus on the first, as I want a working beacon.
-If the SOC reverses my malware, i buy them beer.
+If the SOC reverses my malware, I buy them beer.
 This article is RedTeaming specific and about loaders and droppers.
 Storing malicious code in files or memory.

 Where to store payloads